claire-west/svstudio-manual/docs/setup.md

 # Setup and Activation

-To begin using Synthesizer V Studio, you must install both the editor (Basic or Pro edition) and at least one voice database.
-For a list of feature differences, check the store page for [Synthesizer V Studio Pro](https://store.dreamtonics.com/product/editor-svstudio-pro/){ target=_blank } on the Dreamtonics Store.
+To begin using Synthesizer V Studio, you must install both the application (Basic or Pro edition) and at least one voice database.
+For a list of feature differences between editions, check the store page for [Synthesizer V Studio Pro](https://store.dreamtonics.com/product/editor-svstudio-pro/){ target=_blank } on the Dreamtonics Store.

 ## Purchase & Download